aliumujib/NaijaAreaPicker-android/README.md

 # Naija Area Picker

-Library I wrote to ease the process of picking Local Government Areas and States for Nigerian developers … Looks frigging good in an AppBarLayout just under the toolbar .. see screenshots for examples.
+Library I wrote to ease the process of picking Local Government Areas and States in my country, hopefully someone will find it useful … Looks good in an AppBarLayout just under the toolbar .. see screenshots for examples.
 Swift (iOS) version coming soon!

 <img src="Screens/screenshot.png" width="250" />
 <img src="Screens/screenshot1.png" width="250" />